valbuena/patterns/README.md

 Proteccion proxy controls access to a resource based on access rights

-- To use a object we use behind an another object (proxy)
+- To use a object we use behind an another object (proxy) remote (you can access object in another machines) virtual (you can control when you create an instance)